 A misalignment of the 1st guide section as a whole can be accepted if the pin-hole in the extraction unit is large enough to act as a virtual source also for the tilted or shifted guide.
 The misalignment of individual components is easy to trace, but not so easy to correct.
-A solution would be to putt all components on actuators But this would result in ≈ 150 degrees of freedom - which is essentially a costing problem.
+A solution would be to put all components on actuators.
+But this would result in $\approx$ 150 degrees of freedom - which is essentially a costing problem.
 The realignment with these actuators is possible by using light optics or interferometry and an adapted computer algorithm.
-Tests to align the prototype elements with an interferometer started in 04.2013.
+Tests to align the prototype elements with an interferometer were performed successfully at the SLS metrology lab.